-Love it or hate it, Valentine's Day is fast approaching — Sunday, Feb.
-14 for those who are, shall we say, comfortable — and there are plenty of great ideas beyond the love cliche for getting it on in Toronto's east end.
-Whether you're flying solo or are a nauseatingly loved-up couple, check out our roundup of where to take your date for Valentine's Day on the east side.
+Love it or hate it, Valentine's Day is fast approaching.
+There are plenty of great ideas beyond the love cliche for getting it on in Toronto's east end.
+Whether you're flying solo or are one half of a nauseatingly loved-up couple, check out our roundup of where to take your date for Valentine's Day on the east side.

-It's hard to wrong with a standard Valentine's date of candlelit dinner and drinks, and there are plenty of good options for prix fixe specials in the east end.
-Leslieville's Ascari Enoteca is offering a prix fixe menu for $59 per person on Valentine's Day, Tuesday Feb.
-14. Leslie Jones is also serving a three-course prix fixe for $45 on the special day.
+It's hard to wrong with a standard dinner-and-drinks Valentine's date, and there are plenty of good options for prix fixe specials in the east end.
+Skin + Bones is celebrating the most romantic night of the year with a four-course Valentine's menu for $55 per person, which can be paired up with wine for another $35.
+Ascari Enoteca is offering a prix fixe menu for $55 per person.
+Further west, The Carbon Bar is doing a special five-course menu for $85.

 STROLL THE TORONTO LIGHT FESTIVAL AT THE DISTILLERY